Seibu Shinjuku Line: Description

 The line is mostly double-track, except for 1.1 km (1200 yards) of single track between Wakita Junction and Hon-Kawagoe Station.
+However, whilst the above section is single tracked, many trains during the day terminate at Shin-Tokorozawa station, or earlier.
 While the section from Seibu-Shinjuku to Takadanobaba is elevated, the line runs at ground level through a suburban area until Saginomiya.

 Trains

 Seven types of train service are operated on the line: Local, Semi Express, Express, Commuter Express, Rapid Express, Haijima Liner, and Koedo limited express, as shown below.
 Limited Express trains use Seibu 10000 series EMUs, and a supplementary limited express ticket is required.
 In addition, operation of the all-seat reserved train "Haijima Liner" using the Seibu 40000 series EMU started from March of 2018.
-The "Haijima Liner" only operates in one direction, from Seibu-Shinjuku to Haijima.
+The "Haijima Liner" operates from Seibu-Shinjuku to Haijima on weekends and in both directions on weekdays.

-There are regular through operations to the Haijima Line and the Kokubunji Line.
+There are regular through operations to the Haijima Line.
 There are also occasional through services to Seibukyūjō-mae Station in order to bring fans to the Seibu Dome for Saitama Seibu Lions baseball games.
 The Seibu Shinjuku Line is one of the few major commuter rail lines in Tokyo that does not have through service to the Tokyo Metro or Toei Subway network.

+Through service onto the Seibu Kokubunji Line has been suspended since 19 March 2019 because of the reconstruction of Higashi-Murayama Station into an elevated station.